Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 INTRODUCE FLEXIBLE HOURS:

-Allow employees to adjust their start and end times to accommodate personal commitments.
+Allow team members to adjust their start and end times to accommodate personal commitments.
 For example:

 Offer core hours (e.g., 10 a.m. to 3 p.m.) when everyone must be available.

-Let employees choose their schedules outside of core hours.
+Let employees choose their schedules outside of core hours (Flex time).

 SUPPORT PHASED RETIREMENT:

-For older employees, consider offering phased retirement plans that allow them to reduce their hours gradually while mentoring younger team members.
+For older team members, consider offering phased retirement plans that allow them to reduce their hours gradually while mentoring younger team members.
 This can help retain valuable experience and ease the transition.

 PROMOTE WORK-LIFE BALANCE: